Single Sign-On (SSO) Hub

 gsissh to any XSEDE compute resource where you have an account without the need for a resource-specific username and password.

-You may view a complete listing of their XSEDE resource accounts in the XSEDE User Portal under the MyXSEDE->Accounts menu item.
+You may view a complete listing of your XSEDE resource accounts in the XSEDE User Portal under the MyXSEDE->Accounts menu item.
 For any and all account related questions and problems, please submit an XSEDE helpdesk ticket.

-The XSEDE SSO hub accepts only standard SSH incoming connections.
+The XSEDE SSO hub only accepts standard SSH incoming connections.
 Use of SSH keys is not allowed as this would interfere with the authentication mechanism.

 To login to the XSEDE SSO Hub, use your SSH client to start an SSH session on